3 lessons which taught me why traditional OD is not appropriate in non Western and global organizations

 Share Button

-5 indicators that you have a western bias as a consultant (revised yet again)
+8 indicators that you have a western bias as a consultant (revised yet again 2026)

-I have made some minor changes as well as additions- and thus re-publishing it .
+I have made some minor changes as well as additions- and thus re-publishing.
 I must admit that it is a great source of pride that people are least getting exposed to this message.

-However, if you would like to know if you have a western bias, answer these questions with a yes or nor.
+IF (a big IF perhaps) you would like to know about the degree of your western bias, answer these questions with a yes or no.

 1) Is having an ongoing candid dialogue at work more effective than ignoring differences and pretending that they do not exist?